quicwg/multipath/draft-ietf-quic-multipath.md

 This extension does not change the definition of any transport parameter defined in {{Section 18.2. of QUIC-TRANSPORT}}.

+The initial_max_path_id transport parameter limits the initial maximum number of active paths that can be used during a connection.

 The active_connection_id_limit transport parameter
 {{QUIC-TRANSPORT}} limits the maximum number of active connection IDs per path when the